KuronoaScarlet/Pinball/README.md

 ## Description

-A simple Pinball game created by Peko Group!
+A simple and original Pinball game created by Peko Group!
 This project is created according to the Physics II subject at CITM university.
 We hope you like it!